mp3por/ticketing/ticketing/README.md

 ### In the CommonModule
 repo - git@bitbucket.org:mp3por/microservices-udemy-common.git

+1. do changes
+2. do `npm run publish`
+3. In the app where the common module is used change the version of the common module in the `package.json`

 ## Testing
 1. go to specific pod
 2. run `npm test`

+## How it works
+NODE-JS - used for backend applications/services
+React - used for frontend client
+NextJS - used for serverside rendering kubenertes - used for deployment management (something like docker on steroids) skaffold - used for managing k8s (something like docker-compose ) NPM module - used for hosting shared code via npm package

 # KubeCTL cheatsheet - https://kubernetes.io/docs/reference/kubectl/cheatsheet/
 * k get <ENTITY (pods/namespaces/secrets/)> - shows pods in DEFAULT namespace